antireaction/queerrights-en/docs/transrights/intro.md

 ---

-**Note**: Terminology for trans topics varies wildly.
-There are plenty of websites, organizations, people, and scientific studies who use words slightly if not completely differently than this site does.
-Don't automatically assume they mean the exact same thing as explained here, make sure you check how they define terms before you make your interpretations.

----

 ### Basics - gender identity, assigned sex

-**Transgender people** (or short "trans people") are people whose gender identity does not align with the sex they were assigned at birth.
-The opposite is **cisgender** or cis.
+**Transgender people** (or short "trans people") are people whose gender identity does not align with the sex (and consequently gender) they were assigned at birth at all times and to full degree.
+The opposite is **cisgender** or cis: The full and constant alignment of one's gender identity with the assigned sex and gender.
 - If you're thinking "Why do we need a word for cis people?
 Can't we just call them normal?" - it's the same reason why you don't say "black and normal people".
-It implies the other one is not normal, and "not normal" is often used in a non-statistical sense, and instead in a judging or degrading way (e.g. as a synonym for "sick", "immoral", etc.).
+It implies the other one is not normal, and "not normal" does not have just the statistical meaning of "the majority".
+It is often used in a judging or degrading way, e.g. as "sick", "immoral", etc. Furthermore, "normal", even in the statistical sense, can change depending on context - calling cis people "normal" while in a friend group of mostly trans people just seems odd and confusing.
+"Cis" is 1. specfic and devoid of confusion in all contexts, 2. does not stigmatize it's opposite.

 All people - whether cis or trans - should (as far as it is possible and safe) be gendered according to their gender identities, because it reduces unnecessary and unproductive distress for the addressed person and is therefore the most respectful and humane option.